sonisarm/Determining-PAR-regions-in-sexual-chromosomes/README.md

    -L ${interval} \
    --pcr-indel-model NONE \
    -ERC GVCF \
-   --sample-ploidy 1 \ #INCLUDE THIS LINE CODE TO PRECISE THE CHROMOSOME IS HAPLOID -O ${output}.g.vcf.gz
+   --sample-ploidy 1 \ #INCLUDE THIS LINE CODE TO PRECISE THE CHROMOSOME IS HAPLOID.
+   -O ${output}.g.vcf.gz
 ```
+Run this script for the sexual chromosome one time specifying for haploidy vs without this part of the code.

 * Output: GVCF containing called SNPs.

 ### Step 2: Combining GVCFs and genotype

 ### Step 3: Filtering VCFs

 * Input: VCF file ($vcf) and reference genome ($ref)
 * Script: ```1_FilteringVCFs.sh```